DeloitteDigitalUK/jira-agile-metrics/README.md

 - `Impediments window: <number>` – How many months to show.
-- `Impediments chart: <filename>.png` – Draw a bar chart of the number of active impediments during each month, stacked by the ticket status at the time the impediment was raised.
+- `Impediments chart: <filename>.png` – Draw a bar chart of the number of active impediments during each month, stacked by the impediments flag set.
 - `Impediments chart title: <title>` – Title for the impediments chart.
-- `Impediments days chart: <filename>.png` – Draw a bar chart of the total number of days of all the impediments active during each month, stacked by the ticket status at the time each impediment was raised.
+- `Impediments days chart: <filename>.png` – Draw a bar chart of the total number of days of all the impediments active during each month, stacked by the impediments flag set.
 - `Impediments days chart title: <title>` – Title for the impediments days chart.
+- `Impediments status chart: <filename>.png` – Draw a bar chart of the number of active impediments during each month, stacked by the ticket status at the time the impediment was raised.
+- `Impediments status chart title: <title>` – Title for the impediments status chart.
+- `Impediments status days chart: <filename>.png` – Draw a bar chart of the total number of days of all the impediments active during each month, stacked by the ticket status at the time each impediment was raised.
+- `Impediments status days chart title: <title>` – Title for the impediments status days chart.

 ### Defect density charts